onetwosri/no-teleport-olm/lightning cycle olm.md

 ##### Scenario 2: Killing the mage hand from the thumb area (maging same tick as olm)

-Killing the mage hand from the thumb is the trickiest since there are two separate scenarios based on whether you are attacking on the same tick as olm or 1 tick after.

 If you are maging same tick as olm, then after dealing the killing blow to the hand, run to the melee safespot and hit the hand.
 Then, tank 1 hit on the thumb before turning the head again, then tank 2 attacks to check the cycle.

 **Examples:**